India Retreat FAQ

 DO NOT USE YOUR PHONE OR COMPUTER EXCEPT WHEN TRULY NECESSARY DURING YOUR RETREAT.

 You are giving yourself the amazing opportunity of retreat, a time away, a time apart, a time to discover who you are when you are not in your familiar environment with your habitual, egoic structures, and familial, professional, and social relationships.
 Be in integrity and in alignment with your intention.
-Don’t cheat yourself or dilute this opportunity by checking emails, calling home, and scrolling Facebook or checking the daily news.
+Don’t cheat yourself or dilute this opportunity by checking emails, calling home, and scrolling Facebook or checking the news.

 What if I get sick?

 Tip: Try to drink 32 to 64 ounces of water daily to keep properly hydrated while on retreat.
 Filtered water is available in all New Dharma facilities, and you can buy bottles of water anywhere.

 Shots/vaccinations.
 Check your own country’s official advice on this.
 Here’s the U.S. government’s recommendation.
 Some U.S. towns have local travel clinics that know what you need and have it all in stock.
 The earlier you get this off your To Do list the better.

 Get your personal doctor’s advice on prescription medications for infection, respiratory, skin, sinus, and digestive issues.
 You can either bring those drugs or just bring the prescriptions.
 Pharmacies in India do not require prescriptions, but you’ll need to know what to ask for.